Camefix/some-tests/README.md

 For now (with a bit of imagination):
 - there is a title screen on a blue background
 - the title rises, and 3 buttons appear
-- you can't interact with anything
+- with the arrows, you can rotate between 4 buttons